caburu/gym-cliffwalking/README.md

 ## Installation and Use

+To install the package you need to clone (or download) the repository and use the command `pip install -e gym-cliffwalking`.
-Install the package with `pip install -e gym-cliffwalking` and create create an instance of the environment with `gym.make('gym_cliffwalking:cliffwalking-v0')`.
+To create an instance of the environment in python code use `gym.make('gym_cliffwalking:cliffwalking-v0')`.